paraglider-project/paraglider/docs/source/developers/plugin-interface.rst

 High-Level Logic:
 ^^^^^^^^^^^^^^^^^^
-* Check if there exists an Paraglider virtual network in the region of the new resource
+* Check if there exists a Paraglider virtual network in the region of the new resource
 * If there is not, create one

 .. note: